 Every island has its story.
 If visitors listen, the Hawaiian people say, those stories will speak to them.
 Some of these stories may present themselves through the various activities and experiences visitors have while in Kauai.
 Here are four that might speak volumes:

 Take a private breathtaking helicopter tour of Kauai.
 Be brave and fly with the doors open!
-Guests have that option.
+You have that option.
 Either way, those who take off can expect to see the majesty of Manawaiopuna Falls, also known as "Jurassic Park" falls.
 See other sights in this jaw-dropping flight like the 2,000-foot Waipo'o falls and Napali coast with its 3,500-foot sea cliffs plummeting into the vast Pacific.
 The chopper will head to other locations, but the piece de resistance is flying into the Mt.
 Wai'ale'ale crater, a dormant shield volcano.
-Since it's one of the wettest places on the planet, guests will see magical emerald green vegetation draped over the mist-covered mountain, with 3,000-foot cascading waterfalls filling each crevice.
+Since it's one of the wettest places on the planet, you will see magical emerald green vegetation draped over the mist-covered mountain, with 3,000-foot cascading waterfalls filling each crevice.
 It's truly an awe-inspiring finish to a copter ride of a lifetime.

 Sailing the Napali Coast in a private vessel is an unforgettable experience.
-This coast is one the most spectacular globally, and a private boat tour allows guests to enjoy its unparalleled beauty without the maddening crowds.
+This coast is one the most spectacular globally, and a private boat tour allows you to enjoy its unparalleled beauty without the maddening crowds.
 See the Kauai sea caves in the summer and watch the Humpback whales in the winter.